This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 Although (Muhammad) himself disclaimed working miracles, Mirkhond wrote in the fifteenth century a life of Muhammad including some fifty pages of miracles he was supposed to have performed.

 To get to his 50 pages of miracles, Mirkhvand, of course, was using Hadith, and maybe some earlier biographies.
-If we expand our sources outside of the six canonical Hadith collections, 50 pages wouldn't suffice at all.
-We would need hundreds of pages.
+If one expands their sources outside of the six canonical Hadith collections, 50 pages would not suffice at all.
+They would need hundreds of pages.

 So, why is all of that so absent from the Quran?
-And why is he denying the ability to perform signs so often in the Quran, when asked to?
-Why doesn't he say "Watch me walk past this tree, and listen to it greet me"?
+And, why does Muhammad deny the ability to perform signs so often in the Quran, when asked to?
+Why doesn't he say, "Watch me walk past this tree, and listen to it greet me"?
 Or, "I just did 5 miracles last week, what are you talking about"?
 Rather, he describes himself repeatedly as a "plain warner".

-Taking into account all of the above, I don't believe that Muhammad performed any miracles, because that was his sheepish testimony in the Quran, when he was faced with people during his life, who could actually watch him.
-I see in the later narrations fantastic embellishments, invented long after Muhammad was dead, and not subject to scrutiny by people who could actually observe him.
+So, one can conclude that Muhammad did not perform any miracles, because that was his sheepish testimony in the Quran, when he was faced with people during his life, who could actually watch him.
+In the later narrations one can see fantastic embellishments, invented long after Muhammad was dead, and not subject to scrutiny by people who could actually observe him.

 Muslims assert that evidence for Muhammad's prophethood can be found in his impeccable moral character: